FlowFuse/website/company/communication.md

 Meetings between levels of the organisation happen in regular 1:1s, usually held weekly between the manager and report.
-The report however might want to also communicate with the managers manager to keep in touch with the strategy and communicate feedback on what they observe directly.
+The report however might want to also communicate with the manager's manager to keep in touch with the strategy and communicate feedback on what they observe directly.

-The adviced cadance to have these meetings depends on the wants of the report, but generally advised once every 6-8 weeks.
+The advised cadance to have these meetings depends on the wants of the report, but generally advised once every 6-8 weeks.
 As FlowForge scales, the number of weeks between these meetings is likely increasing.